riot/riot.github.io/api/route.md

 riot.route.base('#!')
 ```

+<span class="tag red">Warning</span>

+If you remove the `#` from the base, your web server needs to deliver your app no matter what url comes in, because your app, in the browser, is manipulating the url.
+The web server doesn't know how to handle the URL.

 ### riot.route.parser(parser[, secondParser])

 Changes the default parser to a custom one.
 Here's one that parses paths like this: